WA Government Architecture Decision Records

 - Maintains compliance with Privacy Act and data sovereignty requirements

-- Prevents automated actions in production environments without approval
+- Prevents automated production actions without approval

 Risks if not implemented: